 BeamClean™ is a handheld, portable filtered Far UV-C device that people can use to inactivate pathogens on commonly touched surfaces.
 BeamClean™ utilizes Ushio’s Care222 technology that utilizes Columbia University’s patented filtered technology.
 BeamClean™ inactivates a variety of pathogens (including COVID-19) in seconds.
 BeamClean™ is fully owned by Freestyle Partners, LLC.

 Filtered Far UV-C is considered a pesticide and therefore falls under EPA regulations.
 The FDA does not currently regulate Far UV-C technology if not used in a surgical or medical setting.
 Therefore, BeamCleam™ is not regulated by the FDA.
 Filtered Far UV-C, when used within American Conference of Governmental Industrial Hygienists (ACGIH) dose limits as well as the recently updated IES/ANSI standards, can be achieved in a way that is safe on human skin and eyes in occupied settings.

-Freestyle Partners, LLC has received five allowances to date from the U.S. and foreign Patent Offices covering portable, handheld uses of filtered Far UV-C light to eradicate pathogens on commonly touched surfaces in seconds.
+Freestyle Partners, LLC has received eight allowances to date from the U.S. and foreign Patent Offices covering portable, handheld uses of filtered Far UV-C light to eradicate pathogens on commonly touched surfaces in seconds.